-belongs to software NVIDIA ForceWare Network or NVIDIA ForceWare Network Access Manager or ActiveArmor Firewall or NAM or NVIDIA nSvcIp or NVIDIA Display Control Panel or ForceWare IP service or NVIDIA ForceWare Network Access
+belongs to software NVIDIA ForceWare Network or NVIDIA ForceWare Network Access Manager or NAM or ActiveArmor Firewall or NVIDIA Display Control Panel or ForceWare IP service or NVIDIA ForceWare Network Access or NVIDIA System Monitor

 by NVIDIA (www.nvidia.com).

-Description: nSvcIp.exe is located in a subfolder of "C:\Program Files".
+Description: NSvcIp.exe is not essential for the Windows OS and causes relatively few problems.
+NSvcIp.exe is located in a subfolder of "C:\Program Files".

 The program is not visible.
 NSvcIp.exe is not a Windows core file.
-The process can be removed using the control panel Add\Remove programs applet.
-Therefore the technical security rating is 37% dangerous, however also read the users reviews.
+The process can be removed using the Control Panel's Add\Remove programs applet.
+It is a file with no information about its developer.
+Therefore the technical security rating is 38% dangerous; however you should also read the user reviews.

 Recommended: Identify nSvcIp.exe related errors

-If nSvcIp.exe is located in the folder C:\Windows\System32, the security rating is 100% dangerous.
+If nSvcIp.exe is located in the C:\Windows\System32 folder, the security rating is 100% dangerous.
 The file size is 737,280 bytes.
-It is a file without information about the developer of this file.
-It is located in the Windows folder, but it is not a Windows core file.
+There is no file information.
+The nSvcIp.exe file is an unknown file in the Windows folder.
 The program has no visible window.
-The process starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-The application listens for or sends data on open ports to a LAN or the Internet.
-NSvcIp.exe is not a Windows system file. nSvcIp.exe is able to record inputs, hide itself and manipulate other programs.
+The application starts when Windows starts (see Registry key: MACHINE\RunServices, MACHINE\Run).
+The program listens for or sends data on open ports to a LAN or the Internet.
+The file is not a Windows system file.
+NSvcIp.exe is able to record keyboard and mouse inputs, hide itself and manipulate other programs.